DanielCiccC/DanielCiccC.github.io/FINM3407/notes/lecture3.md

 Only new information will move stock prices and this information is equally likely to be good news or bad news

-The competition for information makes the capital market informationally efﬁcient.
+The competition for information makes the capital market informationally efficient.
-- The market processes information quickly and efﬁciently
+- The market processes information quickly and efficiently
-  -  Prices reﬂect the information in the market.
+  -  Prices reflect the information in the market.
-- Market efﬁciency can be categorised:
+- Market efficiency can be categorised:
   - The weak form asserts that all information to be derived from past stock prices and trading volume is already reflected in stock prices.
   - The semi strong form claims that all publicly available information is already reflected.